Prof. Mvuyo Tom, Deputy Chairperson

 Prior to joining the UFH he served as Director-General of the Eastern Cape (1998-2004), Advisor to the Eastern Cape Premier for a few months in 2004 and as the Strategic Manager in the integration and transformation of the apartheid departments of health that formed the Eastern Cape, and as the first Permanent Secretary for Department of Health and Welfare in the Eastern Cape (1994-1997).
 He previously practiced in both the public and private health sectors as a clinician.
 His academic career started in 1992 when he joined the then UNITRA Medical School’s Department of Family Medicine in Mthatha.

-Dr Tom played a pivotal role in the anti-apartheid health struggles and the health policy formulation for the democratic South Africa.
-He served as President of the National Medical and Dental Association in the late 1980’s and early 1990’s then became President of the South African Health and Social Services Organisation until the democratic dispensation in 1994 when he joined the public sector as a strategic manager in the Eastern Cape Department of Health and Welfare.
+Prof. Tom played a pivotal role in the anti-apartheid health struggles and the health policy formulation for the democratic South Africa.
+He served as President of the National Medical and Dental Association in the late 1980’s and early 1990’s then became President of the South African Health and Social Services Organization until the democratic dispensation in 1994 when he joined the public sector as a strategic manager in the Eastern Cape Department of Health and Welfare.

-He has served in various boards including the Eastern Cape Socio-economic Coordinating Council, Board of the IDT, Masibumbane Development Organisation (focusing in health and education), Nelson Mandela Institute for Education and Rural Development, and Higher Education South Africa.
+He has served in various boards including the Eastern Cape Socio-economic Coordinating Council, Board of the IDT, Masibumbane Development Organization (focusing in health and education), Nelson Mandela Institute for Education and Rural Development, and Higher Education South Africa.
 He has served in various committees for the Ministry of Higher Education and Training, namely The Ministerial Working Group on Fee-Free University Education for the Poor in South Africa, the Ministerial Committee on the Review of Higher Education Funding and the Ministerial Transformation Oversight Committee.
 He is a board member of the Council for Higher Education (CHE).
 He serves in the Healdtown High School Alumni Board.
 He matriculated in the school in 1972.